edelstone/material-palette-generator/README.md

 ## Tech

 It's just HTML, CSS, and JavaScript.
-Run it locally with your favorite local server.
+Run it locally on your favorite server.

 ## About us